 Panasonic FZ2500 versus Canon G3 X

 An illustration of the physical size and weight of the Panasonic FZ2500 and the Canon G3 X is provided in the side-by-side display below.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
 You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the FZ2500 – represents the basis or 100 percent across all the size and weight measures).

-If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon G3 X is notably smaller (33 percent) than the Panasonic FZ2500.
+If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon G3 X is considerably smaller (33 percent) than the Panasonic FZ2500.
 Moreover, the G3X is markedly lighter (20 percent) than the FZ2500.
 It is noteworthy in this context that the G3X is splash and dust-proof, while the FZ2500 does not feature any corresponding weather-sealing.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
 If you want to switch the focus of the display and review another camera pair, just select a new right or left comparator from among the camera models in the table.
 Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible camera comparisons there.